wujastyk/GRETIL-mirror/README.md

 Placed here in Github for stability, traceability and archival security.

 GRETIL's zip files have been excluded from this mirror.
+GRETIL's CSX- and REE- encoded files have been excluded from this mirror.
+All files here are Unicode.